 Improve gaming performance on Windows 11/10

-If you’re new to PC gaming, or a veteran who is having problems with performance, the following tips might turn out to be a major help.
+If you’re new to PC gaming, or a veteran who is having problems with performance, the following tips might turn out to be a major help in tuning-up Windows.

 1] Update graphic card drivers

-The two main graphic card companies today are Nvidia and AMD.
-It is widely known that several games tend to perform better when a Nvidia card is installed, while AMD users have to sit back and wait for a driver update to get things to where it needs to be.
+The two main graphic card companies today are NVIDIA and AMD.
+It is widely known that several games tend to perform better when an NVIDIA card is installed, while AMD users have to sit back and wait for a driver update to get things to where it needs to be.

 Update the video adapter driver and the sound card driver is important as sometimes a simple driver update can improve the performance of older games as well.